You’ve been navigating your weight and working toward your health goals on your own for long enough!

 - Session 6 (60-minutes): Tools to soften and safely be with discomfort and challenge your story.

-- Session 7-12 (60-minutes): Start to unlearn your socialized binary ideas of “good” and “bad” choices and begin to discover more nuanced choices.
-You’ll work on rewriting your story and experimenting with new behaviors, so you have more room to choose, instead of react.
+- Sessions 9-11 (60-minutes each): Continue to test your story and get clear on what data you need to make an informed decision.
+We work on rewriting your story and experimenting with new behaviors, so you have more room to choose, instead of react.
 It will also help you see other options you may not currently see.

 Results vary by client based on where they are in their journey, how open they are to the process and the work they put in.
 However, many clients tend to: